 In an emergency situation, it is a natural human reaction to panic – especially when you or someone else is seriously injured.
 The dangerous situation evokes the instinctual “fight or flight” response in your brain.
 In this situation, your blood flow is diverted to your lungs, heart and legs so that you can run away or fight for your life.
 Adrenaline is released and this makes it very difficult to stay calm and think logically.

 Responding quickly is very important in an emergency situation and a few minutes of panic can make a very big difference.
 This is why staying calm and reacting in the right way is so important when administering first aid at work or any situation.
 Luckily, having the right first aid training for the situation will help you to remain calm, refrain from panicking and deal with the situation correctly.

 How Emergency Aid Training Helps

-How does having emergency first aid training help you to react better in these situations?
+How does having workplace first aid & emergency training help you to react better in these situations?
 First of all, if you have undergone training, your workplace and your co-workers will likely be more prepared for a possible emergency.
 This means that you will be likely to have emergency equipment available and a process already in place – such as an evacuation plan or a number to call when something happens.
 This can really help, as you won’t have to use your adrenaline addled brain to think of what to do – you can just follow the steps already set out.